Algeria’s Luca Zidane doubtful for World Cup after chin and jaw fracture

 “The player, in consultation with the club’s medical staff, will decide in the coming hours on the course of treatment to be followed,” the club said in a statement late Monday.

-Reports in Spanish media said the 27-year-old underwent numerous tests after suffering the concussion from the collision.
+Reports in Spanish media said the 27-year-old underwent numerous tests after suffering a concussion from the collision.
 The tests confirmed “a fracture in his jaw and chin”, Spanish sports newspaper Marca said.

 The player is expected to miss the rest of the season and could be out for even longer if he needs surgery.

-Luca Zidane is Algeria’s first-choice goalkeeper and their back-up options Anthony Mandrea and Melvin Mastil are also currently out injured.
+Luca Zidane is Algeria’s first-choice goalkeeper, and their back-up options, Anthony Mandrea and Melvin Mastil, are also currently out injured.

 Algeria’s World Cup campaign begins on June 16 against reigning champions Argentina.